How Private Are Commonly-Used Voting Rules?

 The first works on DP described how one can create mechanisms for answering standard statistical queries on a database (e.g., number of records with some property or histograms) in a way that satisfies the DP definition.
 This ignited a vast and rapidly evolving line of research on extending the set of mechanisms and achieving different DP guarantees---we refer the reader to~\cite{Dwork2014} for an (already outdated) survey---to a rich literature of relaxations to the definition, e.g., ~\cite{Bhaskar2011,Leung2012a,Duan2009,Bassily2013}, that capture among others, noiseless versions of privacy, as well as works studying the trade-offs between privacy and utility of various mechanisms~\cite{McSherry2007,Blum2008,Hardt2010,Bassily2015,Ghosh2009}.

 \emph{Generalized Scoring Rules} (GSRs) is a class of voting rules that include many commonly studied voting rules, such as Plurality, Borda, Copeland, Maximin, and STV~\cite{Xia2008}.
-It has been shown that for any GSR the probability for a group of manipulators to be able to change the winner has a phase transition~\cite{Xia2008,Mossel13:Smooth}.
+It has been shown that for any GSR the probability for a group of manipulators to be able to change the winner has a phase transition~[Xia and Conitzer, 2009; Mossel {\em et al}., 2013].
 An axiomatic characterization of GSRs is given in~\cite{Xia2009}.
 The most robust GSR with respect to a large class of statistical models has been characterized~\cite{Caragiannis14:Modal}.
 Recently GSRs have been extended to an arbitrary decision space, for example to choose a set of winners or rankings over candidates~\cite{Xia2015}.